 It was good practice to do a 90 second set for four people in a brightly lit room.

-They giggled.
-They said they enjoyed it.
+They giggled and said they enjoyed it.
 They didn’t stop me after my 90 seconds, so I did a closing bit.
 I don’t think I stand a chance with the barrage of hula-hoop competition teams and Chihuahuas on exercise balls.
 They don’t need a dark, sarcastic girl comic, I don’t think.
 And frankly, my family-friendly material peters out after 90 seconds.

 In the prebooked section, I met a guy who has perfected conch shell playing, and a very cute tap-dance trio (The Hot Shot Tap Dancers), and a popper from Seattle, and a harmonica player (they were all in my green room).
 I did not meet or see any other comedians.
 Since I was not carrying a guitar or an animal, I was widely assumed to be a singer.